Being a Designer is More Than Understanding the Rules

 Ultimately, I need to get inside your head, to learn to see this book the way you see it, and anything that helps that process is good.
 The more information, the better!

 I believe anyone can learn to design a book, both the cover and the interior.
-These are very different types of design, with unique objectives.
+These are very different types of design with unique objectives.
 But like any professional skill, it will take time, training, and practice to learn how to do either right.
-Professional book designers have created many books and have had the opportunity to learn from their mistakes along the way.
+Professional book designers have created many books and have had the opportunity to learn from their successes and mistakes along the way.

 Do you expect your book to be widely distributed, stocked in bookstores, and read by professional reviewers?
-Do you want your readers to feel that it is well made?
+Do you want your readers to feel that it is well-made?
 Whether consciously or not, people know what a well-designed book looks like.
-To be considered a legitimate player, yours will need to look the part.
+To be considered a legitimate player, you will need to look the part.
 Do you have the energy and time to learn what that means?
 Are you willing to be visually creative and get out of your own head to be able to see the book as others will?
 Can you learn the software it will take to create it?
-Do you understand the technical details of what printers, and print and e-book distributors, are looking for?
+Do you understand the technical details of what printers and print and e-book distributors are looking for?

 The success of your overall project requires mastery of the subtlety and nuance of design.
 In addition, you must understand the complexity of the print production and publication world.
 It just isn’t possible to become an expert at it all unless you are a full-time designer.